-In so much of the Editor's reply as was ocupied in italicizing and numbering certain words in my letter as incorrect, without giving any rule of logic or grammar thereby violated, he plainly manifested the spirit of a coward, who raised his arm to strike, but had not the courage (in his case the knowledge) to inflict the blow.
-Now I assert, without fear of sucby the rules of grammar and logic, combined or separate, prove those parts in my letter he has italicized, incorrect.
-Without an additional stretch of candor, he could as easily istration, (and especially the unasked for re-
+In so much of the Editor's reply as was occupied in italicizing and numbering certain words in my letter as incorrect, without giving any rule of logic or grammar thereby violated, he plainly manifested the spirit of a coward, who raised his arm to strike, but had not the courage (in his case the knowledge) to inflict the blow.
+Now I assert, without fear of sucdoubt that this decline in his popularity is to cessful contradiction, that the Editor cannot by the rules of grammar and logic, combined or separate, prove those parts in my letter he has italicized, incorrect.
+Without an additional stretch of candor, he could as easily have pointed out forty-two feigned mistakes in it, as twenty-one.

-Insinuating that a composition is incorrect. and italicizing certain words in it, will pass neither for argument or proof, and though of power in the hands of that party, will prove they may have the appearance of show to the illiterate-in the estimation of the wise and
+Insinuating that a composition is incorrect, and italicizing certain words in it, will pass neither for argument or proof, and though they may have the appearance of show to the illiterate-in the estimation of the wise and learned, they will not "weigh a feather."

-The idea, Esquire, that by your italicizing and numbering those words in my letter, you are exempt from the burden of proof that rests on you in reference to the unfounded asserlarge majority.
-Their main object now is to with the Sheriff at their head, who had been tions in your notice of our last Exhibition, is simply ridiculous.
+and numbering those words in my letter, you are exempt from the burden of proof that rests on you in reference to the unfounded assertions in your notice of our last Exhibition, is simply ridiculous.
 It is, no doubt an ingenious, but a weak and despicable dodge.
-It is certainly a "query" to know how long the legs of your logic are!
+It is certainly a "query" to know how long the legs of your logic are !

-Will the Editor come up to the subject of controversy, and vindicate his assertions. or frankly acknowledge his error, and show for once that he swill stand up to an open and manly contest-to a fair and free fight;" and let an impartial public be our judges.
+Will the Editor come up to the subject of controversy, and vindicate his assertions, or frankly acknowledge his error, and show for once that he "will stand up to an open and manly contest-to a fair and free fight;" and let an impartial public be our judges.

 Yours truly, W. A. CAMPBELL.

 REMEMBER .- The pro-slavery party propose to "save the Union," but at the expense of Freedom, and will make it a slave oligarchy.

-Listen to the noble words of Col. Fremont. and say-Will you have one or both ?
+Listen to the noble words of Col. Fremont, and say-Will you have one or both ?